TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ![Program output](https://github.com/TelenorStartIoT/tutorials/blob/master/02-fipy-mqtt/assets/18-program-output.png)

-If you have trouble with connecting to the network, visit our [forum]
+If you have trouble with connecting to the network, visit our [forum](https://startiot.telenor.com/forums/forum/end-devices/pycom-fipy/) where many solutions are posted.
+Here you can ask questions or learn from other users' questions and answers.

 ## 7 Visualise your data in MIC